andis-spr/fzf-bookmarks/README.md

 ### Windows taskbar shortcut

-To have an `fzf-bookmarks` launcher icon you can pin on your Windows taskbar, create a new Shortcut (`Right click --> New --> Shortcut`) with the `Target` field of

-`cmd.exe /c .\start.bat`

-and set `Start in` path to `fzf-bookmarks` directory.
+To have a convenient fzf-bookmarks launcher icon on your Windows taskbar, create a new Shortcut with `Right click --> New --> Shortcut`, set the `Target` field to `cmd.exe /c .\start.bat` and `Start in` field to your `fzf-bookmarks` directory, then drag it on the taskbar.

-Above mentioned bookmarks file command line parameter can be used here.
+Above mentioned bookmarks file command line parameter can also be used here.
+Normally Windows won't let you pin another launcher because of the same path, but you can wrap it another `.bat` script and make shortcut of that.

 ## "Copy-a-bookmark"